ErikPGJ/python_solo/MISC_CONVENTIONS.md

 DOM : Day-Of-Month

+DSI : Same as DATASET_ID.

 DST : Instance of class `erikpgjohansson.solo.soar.dst.DatasetsTable`.

-DT = Instance of class `datetime.datetime`.
+DT : Instance of class `datetime.datetime`.

 DTDN : Data Type Directory Name.
-Standardized (sub)directory name used for subset of DATASET_IDs in the "IRFU SolO data directory structure".
-Ex: lfr_wf_e.
+Standardized (sub)directory name used for SolO L2 & L3 DATASET_IDs in the "IRFU SolO data directory structure".
+See IDDT.

+- Ex: lfr_wf_e.
+- NOTE: There are no DTDNs for non-L2/L3.
+- NOTE: ROC defines DTDNs for _L2 & L3 RPW_ datasets via their
+  directory structure for sharing datasets within the RPWI consortium.
+- DTDNs for (L2 & L3) non-RPW datasets are defined by
+  `erikpgjohansson.solo.iddt.convert_DATASET_ID_to_DTDN()` and are thus more arbitrary.

-IDTD : IRFU (SolO) Datasets Directory Tree.
+IDDT : IRFU (SolO) Datasets Directory Tree.
 "SolO" is excluded from the name since it is implicit from parent package "solo".
 The way datasets are organized for SolO L2 & L3 datasets at IRFU.
 Directory paths:
 `<instrument>/<DTDN>/<year>/<month>/<dataset file>`.

+- Note: This does not apply to L1.
+- ROC stores non-L2, non-L3 datasets as
+  - `{L1,L1R,L1_SBM,L1R_SBM}/<year>/<month>/<day>/<dataset file>`
+    - Note: L1/L1R excludes SBM1/2.
+- SOAR mirroring also requires constructing paths for storing L1 datasets.

 Item ID : SOAR uses this term in SOAR's datasets tables.
 Subset of SolO dataset file name in SolO's filenaming convention.